JayFialkowski/node-nfl-api/README.md

 When fetching NFL data, you may pass an *options* object as a parameter.
 This object is optional, as are **all** of its properties.
 Below is the structure of the options object.
 ```
 var options = {
-	concurrent: 1 // Number of simultaneous network requests to allow.
+	concurrent: 1, // Number of simultaneous network requests to allow.
 Default is 1.
+	filters: {
+		in_progress: true // Only fetch games which are currently in progress.
+Default is false.
+	}
 }
 ```